-We will begin releasing blocks of ‘(020) 4’ numbers to telecoms providers in the autumn.
-They will then be able to start issuing these to customers by the end of the year.
+Telecoms providers can apply for '(020) 4' numbers via the Ofcom website, and will be able to start issuing these to customers by the end of the year.

 We’re seeing growing need for 020 numbers, as London expands and new homes and offices are built.
 These 10 million new numbers will allow us to meet demand and help keep the capital connected.
 Liz Greenberg, Head of Numbering at Ofcom